Got some Capital One Venture Miles and plans to hop across the pond? This is your last chance to get even more out of them.

 Travelers with cards like the Capital One Venture X Rewards Credit Card and the Capital One Venture Rewards Credit Card can get a 30% bonus when transferring Venture Miles to Virgin Points.

-This bonus lasts through today, Oct.
-31, so you've got just a few hours remaining to come up with a plan to put some points to use.
+This bonus lasts through Friday, March 31, so you've got just one more day to come up with a plan to put some points to use.
 While Capital One requires you to transfer at least 1,000 Venture Miles, you can then send points in additional increments of 100 – allowing travelers to fine-tune their transfers for exactly how many points or miles they need.

 But calling this a Virgin Atlantic transfer bonus is actually a bit of a misnomer.
-In reality, Capital One added Virgin Red – the overarching loyalty program not just for the airline but other Virgin brands like Virgin Hotels, Virgin Voyages, and more – as its latest transfer partner back in March.
+In reality, Capital One added Virgin Red – the overarching loyalty program not just for the airline but other Virgin brands like Virgin Hotels, Virgin Voyages, and more – as its latest transfer partner a year ago.
 That means you can earn and use a 30% bonus across the board.
 Just beware that it'll require a few extra steps to sign up and link accounts so you can put these points to use.

 Take a look to see how it's done and how you can make the best use of this bonus before it ends.

 Already got a Virgin Atlantic Flying Club account?
 That's not enough.

 In order to transfer your Capital One Venture Miles, you'll need a Virgin Red account.
 To get started, just head to the Virgin Red homepage and choose the option “Join Virgin Red.”
 After a quick email verification and some personal details, finalize your enrollment.
 Immediately, you should be prompted to link your Virgin Red account with your airline account, Virgin Atlantic Flying Club.